elisabethgnewman/Credit_Risk_Analysis/README.md

 ### Summary:
-As shown above, the accuracy of all of these models appears to be weak (60-70 range).
-Additionally, the precision is very low for all of the models outputs shown above.
+In this scenario, we are most concerned about high risk applicants.
+As shown above, the accuracy of all of these models appears to be weak for this data population (60-70 range).
+Additionally, the precision for high risk applicants is very low for all of the models outputs shown above.